jwilger/pytest-mcp/docs/PLANNING.md

   Given an AI agent sending initialize request
-  When the agent specifies protocol version "2020-01-01" Then the server responds with JSON-RPC error code -32600 And the error data includes supported protocol version "2024-11-05" And the error message indicates protocol version incompatibility
+  When the agent specifies protocol version "2020-01-01" Then the server responds with JSON-RPC error code -32600 And the error.data includes field "protocolVersion" And the error.data includes received_value "2020-01-01" And the error.data includes supported_version "2025-03-26" And the error.data.detail explains "Protocol version not supported.
+Please retry initialization with supported version."
 ```

 #### References